Solember/WarlOrb/README.md

 The Recipes are shapeless.

 This is the base WarlOrb mod.
 There is an advanced mod that gives 10 more powerful abilities and works with this mod.

+This mod is free, but if you'd like to thank the creators, you can donate to www.patreon.com/WLRD which provides trading card decks for foster kids.